 - Shame you.

 - Triangulate you.

-Then a narcissist receives a narcissistic injury that they themselves might not recognise, they feel pain, or shame, to remove those feelings within themselves they’re going to lash out and project onto others.
-They feel a need to pull others down to lessen the blow within themselves, to raise themselves back up, they hurt others as they believe others hurt them, they are full of anger and resentment for things you haven’t even done to them, however, instead of working through these issues, they blame others for their problems.
+When a narcissist receives a narcissistic injury that they themselves might not recognise, they feel pain or shame.
+To remove those feelings within themselves, they’re going to lash out and project onto others.
+They feel a need to pull others down to lessen the blow within themselves, to raise themselves back up, they hurt others as they believe others hurt them, they are full of anger and resentment for things you haven’t even done to them.
+However, instead of working through these issues, they blame others for their problems.

 Their reactions can be intense, as the narcissist tries to regain control over you and the situation, often without resolving the situation and making matters worse.
 However, they’ll just blame others for making the situation worse, not themselves.

 Their anger, their rage, their manipulation is a defence mechanism, and it’s used to exploit others to get their own needs met.